-There are no wrong answers, because this speaks to your mindset.
+Remember!!: There are no wrong answers, because this speaks to your mindset.
 If you only earn $20,000 a year, don’t say that your word can’t be “rich”—of course it can!
-Setting “rich” as your word of the year might help you think rich, stop unnecessary spending, save money, and/or start a side hustle that will ultimately help you get to financial freedom!
+Choosing “rich” might help you think rich, stop unnecessary spending, save money, and/or start a side hustle that will ultimately help you get to financial freedom!

 It’s about progress, not some unachievable destination.

 How to Make Your Word Successful

-So with all of this considered, how do you choose a Word of the Year for the coming year and make it successful?
+So with all of this considered, how do you choose a word and set yourself up for the greatest amount of success?